 Leave a small portion of the meal on your plate when finished to indicate to the host you are full.

 Russians may make toasts during meals, Sometimes, the gesture can be long especially on big occasions.
 It is disrespectful to drink or eat while the toast is being said.
-You are expected to give your full attention and clink your glasses with everyone else’s at the conclusion of speeches.
+You are expected to give your full attention and clink your glasses with everyone else’s at the conclusion of the speeches.

 Refusing to drink at a toast is impolite and can lead people to think that you don’t like the person who spoke or agree with what they said.